andrewtrivette/architect/README.md

 Focus on the things that make each site unique instead of configuring a site from scratch every time!

+Included as plugins:
-Includes the 12 column 960grid system.
+- the 12 column 960grid system
+- Michel Fortin's Markdown php converter

 Each theme can be broken down into multiple template parts.
 The default theme has several including 'head', 'header', 'content', 'sidebar', 'footer', 'foot', etc. Use the **arch_template()** function to load them from the theme's templates folder.
 When you call **arch_template()**, several things happen.
 Let's use the **header** template part as an example.
 When I call **arch_template('header')**, a hook called **arch_header_before** is executed, then the **header.php** file in the templates folder, and filters the content based on a filter called **arch_header_filter**, then returns the result, and executes another hook called **arch_header_after**.
 The hooks and filters are generated dynamically for each template part.